kamlesh-14/Port-scanning/README.md

 # Network Port Scan & Analysis (Nmap + Wireshark)

-This project scans a vulnerable Metasploitable2 VM using Nmap, analyzes traffic with Wireshark, and identifies security risks from open ports.
+This project scans a vulnerable Metasploitable 2 VM using Nmap, analyzes traffic with Wireshark, and identifies security risks from open ports.

 ## Tools Used
 - Kali Linux (attacker)